ma496/EasyForNet/README.md

     }
     ```

-2. Open the `appsettings.Testing.json` file and locate the `ConnectionStrings` section.
+3. Open the `appsettings.Testing.json` file.
 Update the `DefaultConnection` string with your PostgreSQL connection details:

     ```json
     {